 Another important thing to highlight is that neither of these flows are mutually exclusive — they’re rather complementary.

-ERP software is truly a great tool for companies to automate many processes that will eventually take off a good chunk of workload.
+ERP software is truly a great tool for companies to be able to automate processes that will eventually take off a good chunk of workload.

-However, it’s not a magic pill that will “cure” your business — it’s more like calcium that helps children support their bodies during natural growth.
+However, it’s not a magic pill that will “cure” your business — it’s more like a calcium supplement that helps children support their bodies during natural growth.

-As soon as you reach a certain point in your company’s life when you feel like this isn’t enough — shoot your shot and use ERP software.
+As soon as you reach a certain point in your company’s life and feel like it isn’t enough — shoot your shot and use ERP software.

-There are quite a lot of things to keep in mind and work out as well as a chance of a failure in implementing.
+There are quite a lot of things to keep in mind and work out; plus, there is always the chance of failure during implementation.

-But don’t worry, if you’ll have a well-built plan and an understanding of what you need website ERP software for, there’s nothing to be afraid of.
+Don’t worry though; if you have a well-built plan and an understanding of why you need a website ERP software, there’s nothing to be afraid of.

-To sum up, let’s recall the main steps to take for ERP software development:
+To sum up, let’s recall the main steps of ERP software development:

 - Clearly set your business goals.